NTUST-BMW-Lab/ips-ai/readme.md

 RSSI Data crawling will be done in Dorm 1 in National Taiwan University of Science and Technology.
 Floor plan of the location can been seen below.
 ![1st Floor Plan](./assets/1f_plan.png)

+*Green dots are pinpoint locations of additional APs to be placed*

 ## Requirements

 - Python 3.x